UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/scaffold_helix_0_full_length.png)

 Note that we stop a bit short on each side (leaving 8 unoccupied offsets on each side of the helix), because 304&middot;24 = 7296 is a bit too long for M13.
 Instead, we use length 288 on the helix, which if used on every helix will mean the scaffold will be length 288&middot;24 = 6912.
 (Actually it will be slightly shorter because of the deletions we add near the end.)

+You can also Shift-click (or Shift + drag selection box) on items to add them to the selection one at a time, and Ctrl-click (or Ctrl + drag selection box) to toggle whether they are selected.